swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 Package authors currently have no first-class way to signal that a product vended from a Swift package is on a path to removal.
 Swift Package Manager (SwiftPM) supports rich deprecation semantics for Swift source APIs through `@available(*, deprecated, ...)`, but a `Package.swift` manifest cannot express that same intent for a `.library`, `.executable`, or `.plugin` product.

 This proposal introduces a way to mark products as deprecated directly in the `Package.swift` manifest.
-Package authors describe the deprecation using a small set of state-specific factories — `.deprecated`, `.renamed`, `.supersededBy`, `.supersededByMajorVersion`, and `.retired`.
-When a consumer package depends on a deprecated product, SwiftPM emits a warning at build time that surfaces the deprecation message and any replacement information declared by the producing package.
-A companion `swift package audit` command lists every deprecated product in a package graph on demand, with an exit status that lets CI treat findings as failures.
+Package authors describe the deprecation with a single factory, `.unsupported(message:replacement:)`, where the optional `replacement:` locator points at another product (in the same package or in a different package) that consumers should adopt instead.
+When a consumer package depends on an unsupported product, SwiftPM emits a warning at build time that surfaces the deprecation message and any replacement information declared by the producing package.
+A companion `swift package audit` command lists every unsupported product in a package graph on demand, with an exit status that lets CI treat findings as failures.

 ## Motivation